decentralists/DAO/governance/README.md

 We aim at introducing an option to allow proposals to pass only if a 2/3+ supermajority votes *Yes*, and consequently remove the *NoWithVeto* vote option for these proposals as it would be not needed.

-The supermajority pass threshold might be only used on certain kind of proposals - e.g. constitution changes - or enacted for all proposals.
+The supermajority pass threshold might be only used on certain kinds of proposals - e.g. constitution changes - or enacted for all proposals.
 This is yet to be fully decided and is subject to further discussion.

 ## Conclusions